lfades/cottz-publish-relations/README.md

 * **Meteor.call('changePagination', _id, field, skip)** change the pagination of the document with that `id` and `field`. skip is the number of values to skip

 ## Important
-* all cursors returns an object with the stop() method except for changeParentDoc, group and paginate
+* all cursors returns an object with the stop() method except for changeParentDoc and paginate
 * all cursors are stopped when the publication stop
 * when the parent cursor is stopped or a document with cursors is removed all related cursors are stopped
 * all cursors use basic observeChanges as meteor does by default, performance does not come down